2 July 2023

 Deadheading bedding plants and perennials will ensure new growth and a longer-lasting floral display.
 Pinch or cut off the dead or wilting flower stem just below the flower and above the first set of healthy leaves.
 Use pruning shears, garden clippers or a pair of scissors depending on the thickness of the stems.
 According to the RHS:

 Tender plants growing in beds, containers and hanging baskets respond well to deadheading.
 The faded blooms of argyranthemums, cherry pie, pansies, polyanthus and petunias can be removed with finger and thumb.

 Start planning for next spring - think about what seeds and plant you would like to use and find a reputable place to buy.
-Sketch out any new areas or designs you have been thinking of while sitting in the garden, maybe even make a mood board using Pinterest.
-Take time to plan a sociable patio area that suits all your need whether that's an outdoor kitchen, a bar or an outdoor cinema.
+Sketch out any new areas or designs you have been thinking of while sitting in the garden, and maybe even make a mood board using Pinterest.
+Take time to plan a sociable patio area that suits all your needs whether that's an outdoor kitchen, a bar or an outdoor cinema.

 #5 Conserve Water

 July can be one of the hottest months here in the UK but we still get our fair share of summer rainfall.
 With higher temperatures drying out the pots and ground quicker than other months.
 Conserving water is an eco-friendly and easy way to keep plants watered, without wasting unnecessary water supplies.
 Ni Direct has lots of useful tips on how to conserve water.
 Including the use of greywater & how to install water butts.

 This is one the kids and big kids can get involved with!
 Save up all of your pull-top tin cans whether they are beans or tomatoes, sweetcorn or custard.

 1. Use warm water to peel off the labels if any glue is present, wash thoroughly and leave to air dry.

 2. Next, using a hammer and masonry nail, carefully punch holes into the base of the tin for drainage and then punch one near the top of the can for hanging.